 - Watch what you drink.
 Alcohol and caffeine can stimulate your intestines, which may cause diarrhea.
 Artificial sweeteners that contain sugar alcohols such as sorbitol, mannitol and xylitol may cause diarrhea too.
 Carbonated drinks can produce gas.

 - Consider FODMAPs.
 Fermentable, oligosaccharides, disaccharides, monosaccharides and polyols — these short-chain carbohydrates are found naturally in many of the foods we eat.
-They may be poorly absorbed in the intestine, draw extra water into the intestine and are rapidly fermented by bacteria in the gut.
-An RDN can help you learn more about following a low FODMAP diet.
+They may be poorly absorbed in the intestine by people with IBS.
+A registered dietitian nutritionist can help you learn more about following a low FODMAP diet.

 - Identify problem foods and eating habits.
 Recording your daily food intake in a food diary during flare-ups can help you figure out which foods contribute to IBS symptoms.